Intermodal Trucking & Freight Transport

 Safe, Accountable, Flexible, Efficient Transportation Equity Act

-Under the "Safe, Accountable, Flexible, Efficient Transportation Equity Act: A Legacy for Users" (SAFETEA-LU), each IEP driver must register with FMCSA, establish inspections and repairs to ensure compliance with SAFETEA-LU, obtain and keep documentation from all maintenance performed, and develop a plan to effectively respond to any mechanical defects.
+Under the "Safe, Accountable, Flexible, Efficient Transportation Equity Act: A Legacy for Users," each IEP driver must register with FMCSA, establish inspections and repairs to ensure compliance, obtain documentation from all maintenance performed, and develop a plan to effectively respond to any mechanical defects.
 These drivers do not have to perform these inspections themselves, but they may contract out those who are designated as acceptable maintenance workers.
 The driver is still ultimately responsible for the safety of their vehicle.

 The safety requirements have also changed.